Microsoft Office Ribbon Analysis

 their product from similar looking competitors.

-The ultra-cynical will say that the new interface is actually worse, that
+The cynics will say that the new interface is actually worse, that

 Microsoft's top scientific brains on the Office team fought against the bozos in